SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 -  Readable (has at least a value and a status parameter)

--  Writable (must have a target parameter)
+-  Writable (must have a target parameter to a Readable)

--  Drivable (a Writable, must have a stop command, the status parameter will indicate busy for a longer-lasting operation)
+-  Drivable (a Writable, must have a stop command, the status parameter will indicate Busy for a longer-lasting operation)

-For examples of interface classes see the separate document "Interface Classes and Features".
+For examples of interface classes see the separate document `Interface Classes and Features`_.
-*Note: these examples are not yet part of the standard*
+*Note: these examples are not yet part of the standard!*

 The standard contains a list of classes, and a specification of the functionality for each of them.
 The list might be extended over time.